Skip to content. | Skip to navigation

 • Any interruption of such employment

-Students with an approved 17 month extension must also make a validation report to the international student office at their former school every six months starting on the date the extension begins and ending when the OPT ends.
+Students with an approved 24 month extension must also submit an evaluation summaryfrom their I-983 form to the International Student Office which processed their STEM OPT every six months starting on the date the extension begins and ending when the OPT ends.
 The validation is a confirmation that the student’s name and address, employer name and address, and /or loss of employment is current and accurate.

-The employer of a student with an approved 17-month OPT extension must agree to report the termination or departure of the student to the International Student Office of the student’s former school or through “any other means or process identified by the Department of Homeland Security.”
+The employer of a student with an approved 24-month OPT extension must agree to report the termination or departure of the student to the International Student Office of the school which processed the student's initial OPT application through “any other means or process identified by the Department of Homeland Security.”

 [top]